-Ryan A. Miller is Assistant Professor of Educational Leadership and Higher Education Program Director at the University of North Carolina at Charlotte.
-His research agenda focuses on student development and the creation of inclusive campus cultures in higher education.
-Ryan’s study about LGBTQ students with disabilities received the 2016 Melvene D. Hardee Dissertation of the Year award from NASPA.
-Prior to becoming a faculty member, Ryan worked professionally in higher education for eight years in the areas of student affairs, federal TRiO programs, LGBTQ affairs, affirmative action/EEO, intergroup dialogue, and institutional research.
-He serves on the editorial boards of the Journal of College Student Development, Journal of Student Affairs Research and Practice, and College Student Affairs Journal.
+Ryan A. Miller, Ph.D., is Assistant Professor of Educational Leadership and Higher Education Program Director at the University of North Carolina at Charlotte, where he teaches courses on college student development, student affairs administration, and higher education leadership.
+Miller has published more than 30 journal articles and book chapters in outlets including The Review of Higher Education, Journal of College Student Development, and Journal of Diversity in Higher Education.
+He received the 2016 Melvene D. Hardee Dissertation of the Year award from NASPA for his research about LGBTQ students with disabilities and the 2019 Early Career Faculty award from the UNC Charlotte Cato College of Education.
+Prior to becoming a faculty member, Miller worked professionally in higher education for eight years in the areas of student affairs, federal TRiO programs, LGBTQ affairs, affirmative action/EEO, intergroup dialogue, and institutional research.
+Nationally, he serves as program chair for the Council for the Advancement of Higher Education Programs, associate editor of the College Student Affairs Journal, and editorial board member for the Journal of College Student Development and Journal of Student Affairs Research and Practice.

 (1) the experiences of minoritized social groups in higher education, with emphasis on identities of disability, sexuality, and gender, as well as intersecting social identities

 (2) the institutionalization of diversity and equity initiatives within colleges and universities

 Ph.D., The University of Texas at Austin, Educational Administration

 Ed.M., Harvard Graduate School of Education, Higher Education